Brunswick-Khorasan/mod-worgen-horde/README.md

 [![core-build](https://github.com/benjymansy123/mod-worgoblin/actions/workflows/core-build.yml/badge.svg)](https://github.com/benjymansy123/mod-worgoblin/actions/workflows/core-build.yml)

-This is a module for [AzerothCore](http://www.azerothcore.org) that adds worgen, goblins, and numerous features related to their playability.
+This is a module for [AzerothCore](http://www.azerothcore.org) that adds worgen and some features related to their playability.

+Fork of a fork for personal use, still buggy and a bit unblizzlike.
+Don't use the vestigal goblins in the mod, they do not function well.
+Worgen in this version are on the horde

 ## Important Notes

 This module makes *heavy* use of client patching and modification.
 Because of this, it is recommended to use a [clean, unmodified enUS WoW client](https://www.chromiecraft.com/downloads) as issues have been reported due to use of other clients, such as the one offered from Warmane.
 The HD patch included on the ChromieCraft website has been known to cause issues with this patch.
-It is for that reason that it's recommended for you to use the HD patch adapted to this module in particular, which can be found [here](https://github.com/benjymansy123/mod-worgoblin/releases/tag/hd-patch) with instructions on how to install it.

 ## How to Install